Protect What You Love Most About Life. Your Family.

 Begin your enrollment or increase your existing coverage

-- Make sure you are signed into the website with your MIN.
-If you are not signed in, you will not see the Enroll/Increase Coverage button.
+- To access the online insurance application, make sure you are signed into the website with your MIN.
+If you are not signed in, you will not see the insurance application button below, that provides access to the online form.

-- You will not be able to successfully submit your form until all the required information is completed.
+- You will not be able to successfully submit your insurance application until all required fields (indicated by a red asterisk *) are completed.

 When an Evidence of Insurability Form (EOI) is Needed